-The first statutory AONB Management Plan was produced in 2004 and this will be the fourth iteration of the statutory plan.
+The first statutory AONB Management Plan was produced in 2004 and this will be the fifth iteration of that statutory plan.

 3.8.1 PURPOSE OF THE AONB MANAGEMENT PLAN

 The overall aim of AONB Management Plans is to ensure continuity and consistency of management over time.
 It places a focus on the primary purpose of the conservation and enhancement of natural beauty with social and economic issues covered in terms of how they relate to the primary purpose.